GitHooksToolbox/prompt-default-branch-commit-deprecated/README.md

 * Stop any changes being made directly to the branch
 * No user interaction required
-* Works for repeated clones
+* Works across repeated clones

 **Cons:**